 Jungfrau Railways boss Urs Kessler was there and attempted a tee shot on the glacier golf course.
 Kessler admitted: “My handicap is not enough for a star like Rory McIlroy.
 However, thanks to the partnership with OMEGA, Jungfrau Railways are proud to welcome one of the most successful golfers to the Jungfraujoch – Top of Europe.
 The coverage of the travelling media will further increase the awareness of our destination in Asia and Europe.”
 Raynald Aeschlimann was also enthusiastic: “For me, the pleasure is threefold.
 In addition to the pleasure of watching Rory play, I can experience the future of Swiss golf.
 Add to that the Jungfraujoch, a literally breathtaking place.”

 Federer, McIlroy and…

-The Jungfraujoch has hosted several sporting events with world-renowned athletes.
-It all started with the Swiss national football team for the Euro kick-off, who were followed by India’s best cricket play-ers.
-The Klitschko brothers, NBA star Tony Parker, sprinter Asafa Powell and none other than Roger Federer have all subsequently made their way to the Top of Europe.
-“We’ve not made it easy for ourselves to arrange next year after getting a professional golfer like Rory McIlroy for the 11th event” admitted Urs Kessler, CEO of Jungfrau Railways.
-He added that it would be a particular challenge to get another international sporting magnet on the Aletsch Glacier, and to find a sport that has never been played 3,454 metres above sea level.
-“I already have a few ideas, but I’m not telling yet,” Kessler told media and guests with a secretive smile.
+Several sports events have already been held with world-famous athletes on the Jungfraujoch.
+It was kicked off by the Swiss national football team, followed by the best cricket players from India.
+The Klitschko brothers, NBA star Tony Parker, sprinter Asafa Powell and none other than tennis ace Roger Federer have since turned heads at the Top of Europe.
+“After getting a golf pro, Rory McIlroy, for the 11th event, the task will not be easy next year,” admits Urs Kessler, CEO of Jungfrau Railways.
+It would be a special challenge to bring another internationally known sports magnet to the Aletsch glacier and to find a sport that has never been performed at 3,454 metres above sea level.
+“I already have some initial ideas, but I won’t tell you any more,” Kessler told media and invited guests with a mysterious smile.